pkarl/respeto/README.md

 ## TODO

 * finish explaining what this is
-* remove SSM from the explanation because it's unreliable
 * explain bandwidth vs. JS support implications
 * nod to the ongoing responsive image standards conversation
+* finish responsive workflow explanation

 ## Usage